Elderly and Disabled Senior Tax Credit

 The eFile Tax App will calculate and report the maximum amount of the credit you are entitled to by law - sign up free here.
 To get a better understanding of your tax situation, see the examples below.

-Example 1: A 70 year old single taxpayer works a part-time as a sales associate.
-The taxpayer earns $10,000 at the end of 2021 and files taxes, including the W-2 reporting their work from this job.
+Example 1: A 70-year-old single taxpayer works part-time as a sales associate.
+The taxpayer earns $10,000 at the end of the year and files taxes, including the W-2 reporting their work from this job.
 Additionally, the taxpayer is given $4,000 annually from Social Security.
 Because both the earned income and unearned income are under the AGI thresholds, the taxpayer is entitled to the full amount of the credit.
 The exact credit amount is found by following a mathematic equation based on Schedule R which the eFile Tax App will calculate for you - eFileIT.

 Example 2: A married couple filing jointly, where one spouse is 67 and one is 63, is filing taxes based on one of their incomes from working a part-time job.
 The spouse who works earned $28,000 from work while both collect social security and retirement, totaling $15,000 annually.
 Because both of these incomes are over the threshold amounts, this means they do not qualify for the nonrefundable tax credit.